kirillzyusko/react-native-keyboard-controller/docs/docs/installation.md

 :::tip Pods update

-Don't forget to re-install `pods` after adding the package
+Don't forget to re-install `pods` after adding the package and don't forget to re-assemble `android` and `ios` applications, since this library contains native code.

 :::

 ### Expo

-This library contains native code, so it does not work with _Expo Go_ but you can easily install it using a [custom dev client](https://docs.expo.dev/development/getting-started/).
+This library has native code, so it does not work with _Expo Go_ but you can easily install it using a [custom dev client](https://docs.expo.dev/development/getting-started/).

 ## Adding provider